06 – Tessera Sanitaria (Medical Insurance)

 - Permesso di Soggiorno both sides (or for old timers with expired soggiorno, and for newcomers: also the receipts given by Poste Italiane when you applied for the Soggiorno and if you have not yet done the fingerprinting, the Convocazione per la Fotosegnalamento)

-- Certificato di Iscrizione from the University (has to indicate that you are enrolled in current school year, not just continuing from previous school year or pre-enrolled)
+- Certificato di Iscrizione from the University (has to indicate that you are enrolled in current school year, not just continuing from previous school year or pre-enrolled).
+NOTE: Students with Permesso di Soggiorno Motivo Religioso may try to appeal from the ASL and ask for the Motivo Studio rates.
+Be sure to attach your most recent Certificato di Iscrizione from the University as well.

-- If renewing: the “LIBRETTO” given to you the last time you applied; it is the bond paper with missing 1/4 part, with the words on the upper left: “Regione Lazio” and “TESSERA DI ISCRIZIONE AL SERVIZIO SANITARIO REGIONALE”, and on the lower half, “ELENCO STUDI MEDICI” (some also call this the “cedolino”).
+- If renewing: the “LIBRETTO” (some also call this the “cedolino”) given to you the last time you applied; it is the bond paper with missing 1/4 part, with the words on the upper left: “Regione Lazio” and “TESSERA DI ISCRIZIONE AL SERVIZIO SANITARIO REGIONALE”, and on the lower half, “ELENCO STUDI MEDICI”.

 STEP 2: PAY THE BOLLETTINO POSTALE.
 OPTIONS: